All That Jazz (Breathe album)

 All That Jazz is the debut studio album by English pop band Breathe.
 Originally scheduled for release in October 1987, the album was issued first in the United States on 24 August 1987, ahead of the United Kingdom and other markets.
-The album peaked at #22 on the U.K. Albums Chart and at #34 on the U.S. Billboard 200.
-It has been certified Gold in the U.S. by the RIAA, Gold in Canada and Silver in the U.K. by the BPI.
+The album peaked at No. 22 on the UK Albums Chart and at No. 34 on the US Billboard 200.
+It has been certified Gold in the US by the RIAA, Gold in Canada and Silver in the UK by the BPI.

 A number of the album's tracks were recorded in 1985 with producer Bob Sargeant.
-The group's first British single, "Don't Tell Me Lies", was released in January 1986 and reached No. 77 on the U.K. Singles Chart.
+The group's first British single, "Don't Tell Me Lies", was released in January 1986 and reached No. 77 on the UK singles chart.
 In 1987, Chris Porter was brought on board to produce, and the band continued working on the rest of the tracks to be included on All That Jazz.
-"Don't Tell Me Lies" was not featured on the initial U.K. release of the album (though an edited dance version was included on the US version and later album pressings worldwide).
-In May 1987, "Jonah" became the band's first U.S. single, and third in the U.K., but failed to chart in either territory.
+"Don't Tell Me Lies" was not featured on the initial UK release of the album (though an edited dance version was included on the US version and later album pressings worldwide).
+In May 1987, "Jonah" became the band's first US single, and third in the UK, but failed to chart in either territory.

-The biggest hit single from the album was "Hands to Heaven", which reached No. 4 in the UK and No. 2 on the US pop chart.
-Other singles from the album include three UK-only tracks - "All That Jazz", "Any Trick", and a re-release of "Jonah," - along with "How Can I Fall?", a re-release of "Don't Tell Me Lies", and "All This I Should Have Known" (U.S. only).
+The biggest hit single from the album was "Hands to Heaven", which reached No. 4 in the UK singles chart and No. 2 on the US Billboard Hot 100.
+Other singles from the album include three UK-only tracks—"All That Jazz", "Any Trick", and a remix of "Jonah"—along with "How Can I Fall?", a remix of "Don't Tell Me Lies, and "All This I Should Have Known" (US only).

 On 25 February 2013, a Deluxe Edition of the album was issued by Cherry Pop Records.

+Critical reception

+In a review of All That Jazz for AllMusic, William Cooper wrote that it "rarely strays from the lushly produced elevator music" of the singles "Hands to Heaven" and "How Can I Fall?", describing the album as "a pleasant enough listen for fans of harmless, romantic pop", though the band "falters considerably with the more up-tempo material."
+He went on to opine that the album "is only sporadically entertaining".